Child Trust Fund Maturities

 The Child Trust Fund was a new way of saving, launched by the government in September 2002.
 All children born from then until 2nd January 2011 received a voucher of up to £500 to invest into a Child Trust Fund savings plan, with the money locked away until your 18th birthday.

-Any payments being made into the plan, in addition to the initial investment, will stop once you turn 18 and from this point on only you can access the money, or instruct us how you would like to reinvest the funds.
+Any payments being made into the plan, in addition to the initial investment, will stop once you turn 18 and from this point on only you can access the money.

 If you hold a CTF with us, you’ll receive a pack explaining your options in the run up to your birthday.